 I mean, literally, the act of penetration was (is) quite literally like sitting on a long and pointy instrument most of the time.
 It makes your eyes water as you grit your teeth.

 This pain began long-ish before I learned that I have recurring ovarian cysts, endometrial tissue in all the wrong places and a uterus that’s tipped far enough back that one of the symptoms is “sexual discomfort.”
 I spent 4 years thinking that this pain was a normal part of life.
-That all women must be uncomfortable.
+That all vagina owners must be uncomfortable.
 I said nothing to my intimate partners.
 I did this until about one year ago.

 One year ago I began bleeding and severely cramping after having sex.
 It felt like a punishment.